coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 I'll be writing out each step of my process in creating a blank Rails 6 application and deploying it to a barebones EC2 instance.
 I will focus special attention on the steps that tripped me up as I performed them.

 I'm going to use my actual commands, filepaths, and project names.
 That means you'll likely need to do some substitution as you follow along, depending on your specific use case.
+At the top of each block of commands, I'll leave a note for the working directory or file you should be in.
+Each command will be preceded by `local$` or `ubuntu$` to denote if you should be in your local terminal, or a shell on your EC2 instance.
+If there is no prompt, that means you should be editing this file in a text editor, and it's likely in your codebase on a configuration file on your server.

+By the end of the blog post, you should have a fresh Rails 6 application running on an Amazon EC2 instance, and the ability to push local changes to your server using Capistrano.

 So let's get started!